USEPA/CMAQ/UTIL/create_ebi/README.md

 #### CREATE_EBI usage requirements.

 The create_ebi utility is designed compiled and run once for each application.
-Beside utility's own source code and data files, compiling needs a photochemical mechanism's data module (Table 3).
-If compilation is successful, the utility runs based on options set by enviroment variables (Table 1.)
+Beside the utility's own source code and data files, compiling needs a photochemical mechanism's data module (Table 3).
+If compilation is successful, the utility runs based on options set by environment variables (Table 1.)

 **Table 3.
 CREATE_EBI input files**